Ingenieros Aeroespaciales

 However, it could be possible that AI will create more efficient propulsion designs in the future.

-dice A (Moderado)
+A (Moderado) 3 years ago

 Because we could use robots to design and build the aircraft and do the calculations for us.